orbitalquark/textadept/doc/14_Appendix.md

 4 are not compatible with Textadept 5.
 Since incompatible scripts may cause crashes on startup, the following guide will help you migrate your scripts from Textadept 4 to Textadept 5.
-While this guide is not exhaustive, it covers the changes I had to Textadept's internals.
+While this guide is not exhaustive, it covers the changes I had to make to Textadept's internals.

 [5.1 to 5.2]: http://www.lua.org/manual/5.2/manual.html#8